 Changes to the Skeletons

 After Madhwal’s discovery, no official investigations occurred, as India was entrenched in WWII under British rule.
-In 1955, everything changed when one of the Government Deputy Ministers made a press announcement about the skeletons.
+In 1955, everything changed when one of the Government Deputy Ministers made a press announcement about the Roopkund Lake skeletons.
 At that point, officials launched an investigative expedition to the lake.

 However, because researchers collected just a few bones, including two skulls, an arm, a leg, a jaw, and several artifacts, the final report provided little information.
 Then in 1956, three separate investigations took place in which scientists took large collections of bones and relics.

 Unfortunately, by the time the research began in 1955 the scene at the skeleton lake had changed significantly.
 Thirteen years had passed since Madhwal’s discovery, and whole bodies were no longer visible.
-Researchers witnessed large rocks rolling down the steep embankment, and they surmised that the stones, with avalanches and earthquakes over the years, had scattered the bones and caused damaged to the skeletons.
+Researchers witnessed large rocks rolling down the steep embankment, and they surmised that the stones, with avalanches and earthquakes over the years, had scattered the bones and caused damage to the skeletons.

 Nanda Devi, meaning “bliss-giving goddess,” derives its name from the most important and revered goddess in the Garhwal region of Uttarakhand.
 Nanda Devi, the goddess, represents Shiva’s consort, Parvati, who “first came onto the earth as the daughter of Himavan, the king of the Himalaya, and has, therefore, always been associated with the mountains” (Carter 1977).